College can be such a great time in your life — making new friends, having new experiences, and moving out on your own for the first time.

 Tuition-Free Community Colleges

-There are 19 states in the US that offer free community college programs!
+19 states in the US offer free community college programs!
 However, the tuition-free programs are only available for full-time students that are state residents.
 But it’s important to note that eligibility requirements differ by state.

 Unfortunately, there aren’t many options out there for fully tuition-free college.
 However, you may be able to reduce your debt or improve the cost of your education by filing FAFSA® and applying for scholarships each year.